gummy-bear-search/gbs/docs/API.md

 ## Rate Limiting

-Currently, Gummy Search does not implement rate limiting.
+Currently, Gummy Bear Search does not implement rate limiting.
 All requests are processed immediately.

 ## Compatibility

-Gummy Search is designed to be compatible with Elasticsearch 6.8.23 API.
+Gummy Bear Search is designed to be compatible with Elasticsearch 6.8.23 API.
 However, not all features are implemented.
 See the [README](../README.md) for a complete list of implemented features.

 ## Notes